timiwahalahti/citizens-initiative-support/readme.txt

 = Using The WordPress Dashboard =
 1. Navigate to the 'Add New' Plugin Dashboard
-2. Select `citizens-initiative-support.zip` from your computer
+2. Select `citizen-initiative-support.zip` from your computer
 3. Upload
 4. Activate the plugin on the WordPress Plugin Dashboard

 = Using FTP =
-1. Extract `citizens-initiative-support.zip` to your computer
+1. Extract `citizen-initiative-support.zip` to your computer
-2. Upload the citizens-initiative-support directory to your wp-content/plugins directory
+2. Upload the citizen-initiative-support directory to your wp-content/plugins directory
 3. Activate the plugin on the WordPress Plugins dashboard

 == Screenshots ==